chinapedia/wikipedia.abstract.en/Page/Andrei_Sakharov.md

 Attacked by Soviet establishment, 1972 onwards

-Meiman_dissidents.gif, Sofiya Kallistratova, Petro Grigorenko, his wife Zinaida Grigorenko, Tatyana Velikanova's mother, the priest Father Sergei Zheludkov; in the lower row are Genrikh Altunyan and Alexander Podrabinek.
+, Sofiya Kallistratova, Petro Grigorenko, his wife Zinaida Grigorenko, Tatyana Velikanova's mother, the priest Father Sergei Zheludkov; in the lower row are Genrikh Altunyan and Alexander Podrabinek.
 Photo taken on 16 October 1977.[51]]]In 1972 Sakharov became the target of sustained pressure from his fellow scientists in the USSR Academy of Sciences, the Soviet press.
 The writer Aleksandr Solzhenitsyn, sprang to his defence.[52]

 In 1973 and 1974, the Soviet media campaign continued, targeting both Sakharov and Solzhenitsyn.
 While Sakharov disagreed with Solzhenitsyn's vision of Russian revival, he deeply respected him for his courage.